cixil/MyPomo/README.md

 Access the timer [on the github page for this repository](https://cixil.github.io/MyPomo/)

-If it has an kinks or looks odd in your browser, please let me know or fix it and submit a pull request :)
+This does not look slick in all browsers.
+Feel free to fix the look and submit a pull request :)